TABLE OF CONTENTS

 c.
 Final Adjudication Branch (FAB).
 Personnel in this Branch are responsible for issuing all final decisions under the EEOICPA, except for decisions on overpayments.
 The FAB also processes all objections by holding oral hearings or reviewing the written record.
 FAB representatives issue final decisions that affirm, remand, or reverse recommended decisions issued by the DEEOIC DOs.

 A FAB Office is located in Washington, D.C., and a FAB unit is co-located with, but independent from, each of the four DOs.
 The manager of each FAB DO reports to the FAB Chief.
-(Exhibit 1 contains a list of addresses, telephone numbers, and fax numbers for the FABs.)
+(Exhibit 1 contains a list of addresses, telephone numbers, and fax numbers for the FAB units.)

 5. Training.
 This paragraph describes the information new employees need and addresses the kinds of training OWCP provides to its employees.

 a.
 Orientation.
-The RD and/or DD provide orientation for all new employees in their respective DOs.
-This orientation includes the following topics:
+Orientation is provided to all new employees of the DO, FAB and NO. This orientation includes the following topics:

-(1) Organization of the DO, the Regional Office, and OWCP.
+(1) Organization of the DO, the Regional Office, the FAB, the NO, and OWCP, as appropriate;

 (2) Mission and objectives of the DEEOIC;